maknetaRo/100-days-of-code/log.md

 **Today's Progress**:
-1. Solved 2 Euler problems - finding the largest prime factor and finding the largest product of 2 3-digits numbers that is a palindrome.
+1. Solved 2 Euler problems - finding the largest prime factor and finding the largest product of 2 3-digits numbers that is a palindrome. (spent 3.5h)
 2. Yuppie!
 Managed to fix migrations.
 Articles that helped me to do it:
 * [https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html] How to reset migrations